(8) A Beginner's Guide to Your First Mechanical Mod

 Has built-in protective circuitry against atomizer short circuits, shorts in the 510 connector, or fire button; accidentally putting the battery in backwards; over discharging

-the battery; accidentally pressing the fire button too long (auto cutoff timer); and over-heating of the processor.
+the battery; accidentally pressing the fire button too long (auto cutoff timer safety feature); and over-heating of the processor.

 Has built-in battery voltage and atomizer resistance meters to check battery voltage status and the ohm rating of the coil.